ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/09-analysis.md

 insertion costs) by integrating from 0 to the current value of $\alpha$, yielding a result of $(1/\alpha) \log_e 1/(1-\alpha).$

-It is important to realize that these equations represent the expected cost for operations when using the unrealistic assumption that the probe sequence is based on a random permutation of the slots in the hash table.
+It is important to realise that these equations represent the expected cost for operations when using the unrealistic assumption that the probe sequence is based on a random permutation of the slots in the hash table.
 We thereby avoid all the expense that results from a